Corey Graves

-Matthew Polinsky (born February 24, 1984) is an American wrestling color commentator and professional wrestler currently signed to WWE as a commentator and analyst for Raw and SmackDown under the ring name Corey Graves.
-He is a former NXT Tag Team Champion with Adrian Neville and a former WWE 24/7 Champion.
+Matthew Polinsky (born February 24, 1984) is an American wrestling color commentator and retired professional wrestler.
+He is signed to WWE, where he performs under the ring name Corey Graves as the color commentator on the SmackDown brand.
+As a former in-ring competitor, he is a one-time NXT Tag Team Champion, and won the WWE 24/7 Champion once even though he had been retired from in-ring competition.

 Polinsky is also known for his work on the independent circuit under the ring name Sterling James Keenan.

 Early life

-Polinsky was born and raised in Pittsburgh, Pennsylvania, the son of a Hungarian couple.
-He attended college and has a degree in marketing.
+Polinsky was born and raised in Pittsburgh, Pennsylvania.
+He attended college and obtained a degree in marketing.

 Professional wrestling career

-Independent promotions (2000-2009)
+Independent promotions (2000–2009)

-Polinsky chose his ring name the night before his first professional wrestling match, and picked the name "Sterling James Keenan" as a tribute to Sterling Sharpe, Polinsky's favorite American football player as a child, and Maynard James Keenan of the band Tool.
+Polinsky chose his ring name the night before his first professional wrestling match, and picked the name Sterling James Keenan as a tribute to Sterling Sharpe, Polinsky's favorite American football player as a child, and Maynard James Keenan of the band Tool.

 Keenan debuted on March 22, 2000.
 Throughout the next few years, Keenan appeared for various promotions, including Dory Funk Jr.'s "Funking Conservatory", where he competed with wrestlers including Paul London, Adam Windsor, and Onyx.
 In 2002, Keenan teamed with "Dreamachine" Chris Cage to win the Funkin Conservatory Tag Team Championship by defeating the team of London and Windsor.

 Keenan also made appearances for NWA Upstate, Independent Wrestling Association Mid-South, Cleveland All-Pro Wrestling, and Full Throttle Wrestling.
 On April 26, 2002, in NWA East / Pro Wrestling eXpress, Keenan and Mad Mike won the NWA East Tag Team Championship by defeating The Premiere Players.
 Keenan was part of the Union of Independent Professional Wrestlers promotion in both of its incarnations.
 He won the UIPW Keystone Cruiserweight Championship.
 Beginning in 2005, he appeared regularly for Far North Wrestling (FNW), and on November 2, 2007, he won a Battle royal to win the FNW Heavyweight Championship.
 He defeated Samoa Joe and Rikishi by countout on August 23, 2007 to win the Ballpark Brawl Natural Heavyweight Title.
 On February 24, 2008, Keenan won Absolute Intense Wrestling's Heavyweight Championship by winning a 30-Man gauntlet match.